AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configure-pipeline.md

 ## Understanding the Flow {#understanding-the-flow}

-You can configure your pipeline from the **Pipeline Settings** tile in the [!UICONTROL Cloud Manager] UI.
+You can configure your production pipeline from the **Pipeline Settings** tile in the [!UICONTROL Cloud Manager] UI.

 The Deployment Manager is responsible for setting up the pipeline.
 When doing so, you first select a branch from the **Git Repository**.